sci-42ver/SICP_SDF/sicp_exercise.md

 - I mainly follow the wiki.
   Then I read this repo codes.
   - *repo read up to*
-    I have read repo solution chapter 1,2.1~32 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
+    I have read repo solution chapter 1,2.1~35 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
     - I assumed the solution is either in the code or README but splitted into 2 parts where one is in the code and the other is in README.
 - Comment style I follow [this](http://community.schemewiki.org/?comment-style)
 # racket notes
 - [cond](https://docs.racket-lang.org/reference/if.html#%28form._%28%28lib._racket%2Fprivate%2Fletstx-scheme..rkt%29._cond%29%29) uses `[]`
+# book lib locations
+- `reverse`: Exercise 2.18
+- `map`: Mapping over lists.
 # exercises
 ## chapter 1
 Up to 1.28 I mistakenly use 20220522214709 (verified by viewing the saved page link colors which has the most *orange* count in my browser history.
 Its adjacent saved pages [1](https://web.archive.org/web/20220605020839/http://community.schemewiki.org/?SICP-Solutions) [2](https://web.archive.org/web/20220516112916/http://community.schemewiki.org/?SICP-Solutions) all have only the *red* link color) wiki archive instead of 20240228133955 which is latest at that time.